Ijora, Lagos: Sections of Ijora

 Ijora-Olopa is a major frozen food market in Lagos.
 Ajeloro Fish Market in Ijora Coal Wharf is located in this neighborhood.

 Ijora-Badia is one of Lagos' under-serviced but high density areas.
 Many early inhabitants of Ijora-Badia are resettlers from Oluwole Village, when the village was acquired by the government for the construction of the National Theatre.
 Since the resettlement the neighborhood has grown with large number of people living close to the railway tract.

 Transportation

 Eko Bridge also known as the second mainland bridge starts from Ijora linking Lagos Island.
 The Ijora Causeway is a major route to Apapa Wharf.
-While the Oshodi - Apapa Expressway passes through Ijora.
+While the Ikorodu - Western (Funsho Williams) Avenue - Apapa Expressway passes through Ijora.
 The proposed Blue Light Rail Project from Okokomaiko to Marina has a stop close to Ijora.

 Economy

 The creation of an industrial estate in Ijora led to the establishment of industries in the area.
 Seven Up Bottling of Nigeria has a factory in the area.
 Ijora is also close to the Iganmu Industrial Estate and Iddo terminal.

 Cummins West Africa/Cummins Nigeria, a division of Cummins Diesel, is headquartered in Ijora.